Favre's Dad Game: Legacy

 In honor of the league's 100th anniversary, the NFL announced a list of the 100 greatest games, with Favre's performance against the Raiders ranking 52nd.
-It was also ranked by the Milwaukee Journal Sentinel as of the greatest moments in Wisconsin sports history.
+It was also ranked by the Milwaukee Journal Sentinel as one of the greatest moments in Wisconsin sports history.
 Favre was praised by sports commentators for his resilience in the face of adversity, with the game going down as one of the greatest performances of his hall of fame career.
 His reputation for playing in every game grew stronger, as he continued his streak of consecutive starts.
 Favre started the game completing nine consecutive passes, with multiple catches by his receivers being contested catches with low probability for completion.
 The Raiders' crowd, usually well known for its ferocity towards opponents, showed its support for Favre.
 His teammates embraced him throughout the game and Favre's wife came down on the field during the game to support him.
 In reflecting on the game, Favre expressed his desire to go out and play a great game, while also stating "I knew that my dad would have wanted me to play.
 I love him so much, and I love this game".